What is an HVAC System and What are its Parts?

 “Heating, ventilation, and air conditioning (HVAC) is the technology of indoor and vehicular environmental comfort.
 Its goal is to provide thermal comfort and acceptable indoor air quality.
 HVAC system design is a subdiscipline of mechanical engineering, based on the principles of thermodynamics“

-Where HVAC is used?
+Where is HVAC technology used?

 HVAC is an important part of residential structures such as single-family homes, apartment buildings, hotels, and senior living facilities, medium to large industrial and office buildings such as skyscrapers and hospitals, vehicles such as cars, trains, airplanes, ships and submarines, and in marine environments, where safe and healthy building conditions are regulated with respect to temperature and humidity, using fresh air from outdoors.
 This system provides heating and cooling to residential and commercial buildings.
 You can find HVAC systems anywhere from single-family homes to submarines where they provide the means for environmental comfort.

-What are the major functions of HVAC?
+What are the major functions of HVAC System?

 The three major functions of HVAC are: